 CaaS is number three on our list of popular cloud services.
 CaaS providers give customers access to containerized applications or clusters.

 CaaS providers supply the platform where ‘containers’ are deployed.
 Users can then access the container engines and computer resources they need.
 But isn’t this basic virtualization?

 Not quite.
-Containers and virtual machines are both used in virtual environments but they have a key difference.
+Containers and virtual machines are used in virtual environments, but they have a key difference.

-Containers virtualize the level of the operating system needed for an application, but not a hardware stack.
-They contain only the files that an application needs to run while virtual machines virtualize an entire machine with extra files.
+Containers virtualize the operating system level needed for an application, but not a hardware stack.
+They contain only the files CFan application needs to run, while virtual machines virtualize an entire machine with extra files.

 Google Kubernetes is a great example of CaaS, as it provides automated container orchestration and reduces the resources needed for businesses’ daily operations.

 In solving the shortcomings of virtualization, CaaS offers users a host of benefits.
 Containers offer:

 Flexibility.
 Applications created in containers have everything they need to run.
 As a result, containers are portable and can be moved between environments and providers in public or private clouds.

 Scalability.
 Containers achieve everything that virtual machines can, but without the extra resource load.
 A machine that can only run five virtual machines can run hundreds of containers.